 Anglesey boasts 27 award winning beaches, six of them attracting the coveted Blue Flag award.
 Everyone has his or her favourite beach.
 The sweeping bays of Newborough, Red Wharf, Cemaes and Lligwy are impressive.Along the west coast you will find small postcard inlets, Borthwen or Porth Trecastell for instance, as well as the world class surfing destination of Rhosneigr.
 Anglesey becomes an extremely popular destination during the summer months, but such is the abundance of coves and sand, your only company might still be the seagulls, porpoises and a good book.

 What is particularly appealing to families is that the beaches are clean.
 There are six Blue flag beaches, 13 Green Coast Award beaches, and seven Rural Seaside Award beaches.
 It means that in terms of cleanliness and the purity of water, these beaches far surpass the mandatory guidelines.
-Please use them….and, please, take your litter home and respect the next visitor.

 This Cottage is situated in a lovely rural spot, 1 mile from Llanfairpwll on the Isle of Anglesey.
 The village of Llanfairpwll, or in full, Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch, has the longest place name in Britain.
 It translates to: St Mary's Church by the white hazel pool, near the fierce whirlpool with the church of St Tysilio by the red cave.